You are here:

 The content of the Waldorf curriculum ensures a learning journey where your child will be challenged at the right time.

-• The child starts Kindergarten Class in the year they turn six.
+• The child starts in Class 0 in the year they turn six.

-• Kindergarten (or Class 0) is the child’s first year at school in the Danish School system.
+• Class 0 is the child’s first year at school in the Danish School system.

 • The aim is to create rich experiences that stimulate the child’s senses and nurture their thinking, feeling and motivation.